-All in all, the gamification possibilities powered by AI are endless.
+All in all, the potential for gamification powered by AI is boundless.
 As this technology becomes more sophisticated, we can only expect more benefits and possibilities for its use.

 A Gartner study predicts that 30 billion devices will be connected to the Internet by the end of this year.
 That’s roughly 27.5 billion more than a decade ago!
 Nielsen also reports that one in six consumers now own a wearable device.
 Similarly, 35 billion IoT devices will be deployed globally this year, and 75.44 billion by 2025.